Command Syntax Policy

 • Do not convert positional bundle arguments to --bundle unless the command explicitly supports it.

-Bundle Argument Conventions (v0.30.x baseline)
+Bundle Argument Conventions

 • Positional bundle argument:

-• specfact import from-code [BUNDLE]
+• specfact code import [BUNDLE]

 • --bundle option: